EternityForest/WBTV/README.md

     100ppm = 10
     20ppm = 3
     10ppm or better = 1;

+It is not recommended to ever use 0.

 ####WBTVClock_invalidate()
 Tell WBTV that it's current time is inaccurate.
 Used to force manual setting.